floatzcss/floatz/README.md

 Examples
 ```

 > Please note: if older browsers have to be supported it is still necessary to use the 'old' method with separate *divs* for each *spacer*, otherwise the layout will collapse.
-See http://caniuse.com/css3-boxsizing which browsers do not support *box-sizing*.
+See http://caniuse.com/css3-boxsizing for which browsers do not support *box-sizing*.

 ##Layouting pages
 ###Layouting pages with boxes